catalpa-cl/GoBo/README.md

-# GoBo a Handwriting Recognition dataset for Personalization (Work in progress!)
+# GoBo a Handwriting Recognition dataset for Personalization

+The Readme will be finished soon!

 This repository comprises the collected dataset of handwritten transcriptions of the ASAP SAS.